 Recognition of ECG tracing with normal and abnormal arrhythmias; treadmill testing, holter monitoring, phonocardiography, and heart auscultation.
 Review of case examples for analysis and synthesis.
-Prerequisite: acceptance into program or permission of program chair.

 Survey of Echocardiography I • 2.0 Credits

 Continues basic echocardiography.
 Students concentrate on Doppler echocardiographic techniques and valvular heart disease as relating to the practice of adult echocardiography.
 Prerequisite: acceptance into program or permission of program chair.